Sense and sensibility: my sentiment model explained

 It was only then that I started to realize what was useful and what was noise.
 Put-call ratios and implied volatility, for example, told me a lot more about psychology and positioning than basic linear indicators such as SMAs and RSIs.
 So, using dynamic indicators, I built a model that tried to predict the upside and downside of an asset in percentage terms, for example, it might have discovered that Apple’s Stock had 10% upside and 90% downside based on factors X, Y, and Z.

 That output, however, was unusable without translating it into a decimal range (for example 100.12 - 120.23), but by using an asset’s known market metrics such as realized volatility, my model could calculate a real-time minimum and maximum price that I could pair with my intuition.

 You can find what my sentiment model says about all the major asset classes and sectors in the macro wall below.
 Notice how I have removed the minimum/maximum price ranges.
-That’s intentional because, of course, stocks change over time, and significant market moves will render the values in a newsletter useless.
+That’s intentional because, of course, values change over time, and significant market moves will render the values in a newsletter useless.
 To counter this, slightly, I’ve added a visual range.
 I hope that helps.